TRaSH-Guides/Guides/docs/Radarr/radarr-setup-quality-profiles-french-en.md

 ### HD Bluray + WEB (1080p)

 !!! tip "Basic Settings"
-    Make sure you merge the Bluray and WEB qualities into one group under your Quality Profile's qualities.
-This is due to the fact that potential release with `French` audio may not exist in WEB.
+    Make sure you merge the Blu-ray and WEB qualities into one group under your Quality Profile's qualities.
+This is due to the fact that potential releases with `French` audio may not exist in WEB.
     The reason why we didn't select the WEB-DL 720p is that you will hardly find any releases that aren't done as 1080p WEB-DL.

     ??? success "VOSTFR + MULTi.VO Profile Screenshot - [Click to show/hide]"